diegoorellanaga/Scripts-1/README.md

-%md

-## Funcion: get_times(hour,minute, aproximar)
+## Function: get_times(hour,minute, aproximar)

-#### Esta funcion fija el inicio y final de la series de tiempo.
-### Esta funcion recibe como entrada los siguientes parametros:
+#### This function sets the beggining time and end time of the time series.
+### This function receives the following parameters as inputs:

-  Parametro           | Valor
+  Parameter           | Value
   --------------------|--------------------------------------
-  hour                | Int: Cuantas horas a partir de ahora para atras queremos registrar las series de tiempo minute              | Minutos: Ademas de las horas podemos decir cuantos minutos hacia atras queremos.
-Horas y minutos se suman. aproximar           | Boolean: True si queremos aproximar los segundos y microsegundos.
-Para usar luminol hay que aproximar los segundos.

-### Valores de retorno
+  hour                | Int: Amount of hours considered starting from the current time. minute              | Int: Amount of minutes considered starting from the current time. final time = hour + minutes. aproximar           | Boolean: If we want to aproximate the seconds and miliseconds we must set this parameter as true.

+### Returned values

-  Retorno             | Valor
+  Output             | Value
   --------------------|---------
-  start_timeUTC       | String: Valor del tiempo inicial de las series de tiempo (tiempo actual) UTC (influxdb entiende UTC) end_timeUTC         | String: Valor del final de las series de tiempo UTC start_time          | String: Valor del tiempo inicial de las series de tiempo (tiempo actual) end_time            | String: Valor del final de las series de tiempo
+  start_timeUTC       | String: Initial time for the time series (current time) UTC (influxdb understands UTC) end_timeUTC         | String: Final time for the time series UTC start_time          | String: Initial time for the time series (current time) end_time            | String: Final time for the time series

-### Codigo
+### Code

     def get_times(hour,minute, aproximar):